toriwilliams95/games-api/README.md

 # Games API

-This is an application which stores a games.json file and produces the data from this file.
+This is an application which reads from a games.json file and produces the data associated with this file.

 ### Technologies Used